 Route: Copacabana > Isla del Sol > La Paz > Sucre > Potosi > Salar de Uyuni

-The cheapest country to visit in South America.
-Bolivia and it’s culture will have you daydreaming about how much you wished you’d visited earlier.
+This is the cheapest country to visit in South America.
+Bolivia and its culture will have you daydreaming about visiting earlier.

 First time in Bolivia?
-Copacabana is the main Bolivian town on the shore of Lake Titicaca, it makes a great starting point if backpacking from Peru by land.
+Copacabana is the main Bolivian town on the shore of Lake Titicaca, which makes a great starting point if you’re backpacking from Peru by land.

 Famous for: Pisco, Atacama Desert, Extreme Landscapes, Wine, Sports.